WhichBrowser/Parser-PHP/README.md

         require 'vendor/autoload.php';

 The second step is to create a new `WhichBrowser\Parser` object.
 This object will contain all the information the library could find about the browser.
 The object has a required parameter, either the headers send by the browser, or a useragent string.
-Using the headers if preferable, because it will allow a better detection, but if you have just the useragent string, this will also work.
+Using the headers is preferable, because it will allow a better detection, but if you have just the useragent string, this will also work.

 For example: